jonsag/piSchoolBell/README.md

 Initialize mysql
 -----------------------------
 $ sudo mysql -u root -p
-Use the same password as pi login
+Use the same password as pi login.
-Quit with exit
+Quit with 'exit;'.

 Create database
 -----------------------------